logo

 Call

-Imagine you are standing in the most inner part of Ahmedabad, and suddenly your eyes are fixed on something, seeing which automatically makes your eyes glaze over.
+Imagine you are standing in the most inner part of Ahmedabad, and suddenly your eyes are fixed on something, seeing which automatically makes your eyes glaze.

 If you also experience something like that in your real life, then you must have seen the old -age heritage art ‘Mata-di-Pichadi.’